 Closed-book QA models directly answer questions without access to external knowledge.
 They have proven competitive with open-book models on some QA datasets (Roberts et al., 2020; Guu et al., 2020).
-Since these models are trained/finetuned on the data available at that time, they cannot address questions about new events or information.
+Since these models are trained/finetuned on the data available at that time, they cannot address questions about new events or updated information.
 Nonetheless, some of the real-time information needs do not necessarily require up-to-date information.
-Indeed, REALTIME QA contains a small portion of such questions.
-For instance, Larry Tesler died this week at the age of 74.
-He was the creator of which popular keyboard function?; Microsoft retired its Internet Explorer browser this week.
+Indeed, REALTIME QA contains a small portion of such questions (~10%).
+For instance, Microsoft retired its Internet Explorer browser this week.
 What year did it debut?
-These questions are triggered by a new event but inquire about facts in the past that have not changed recently.
-Closedbook baselines thus quantify the degree to which up-to-date information is necessary to answer questions in REALTIME QA.
+Such questions are triggered by a new event but inquire about facts in the past that have not changed recently.
+Most users of a QA system do not exclusively raise time-sensitive questions, and QA systems should aim to address these questions as well.
+Closed-book baselines thus quantify the degree to which up-to-date information is necessary to answer questions in REALTIME QA.
 We use the following two strong methods for closed-book QA.